Relintai/pandemonium_engine_docs/community/contributing/pr_workflow.md

-Indeed, if some commits have been made following reviews to fix bugs, typos, etc. in the original commit, they are not relevant to a future changelog reader who would want to know what happened in the Godot codebase, or when and how a given file was last modified.
+Indeed, if some commits have been made following reviews to fix bugs, typos, etc. in the original commit, they are not relevant to a future changelog reader who would want to know what happened in the Pandemonium codebase, or when and how a given file was last modified.

 To squash those extraneous commits into the main one, we will have to *rewrite